Are You Listening?

 “What happened?”
 I asked.

-“Well, at first the phone was silent. … I thought he had hung up.
-But then he said skeptically, ‘you would do that?”
+“Well, at first, the phone was silent. … I thought he had hung up.
+But then he said skeptically, ‘You would do that?”

 “What happened?”
 I asked.

-The leadership question is this: how well do your people feel like you understand and connect with their reality?
+The leadership question is this: how well do your people feel you understand and connect with their reality?
 Do they feel like you really “get it?”
 When they do, they will be more able to follow you to another reality.
-They will feel, “I trust him, because he really ‘gets it,’” meaning: ”He gets me.
+They will feel, “I trust him because he really ‘gets it,’” meaning: ”He gets me.
 He gets what it is like for me.”